 Call for Submissions: Poetry

-The Freeman is now accepting poetry submissions to be considered for publication in the print magazine and online.
+The Freeman accepts poetry submissions year-round to be considered for publication in the print magazine and online.

 - Payment is $50 per poem, as well as a copy of the issue of publication.